axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

    If you call any Portal API which is not mentioned in the document.
 It could be changed or removed without inform.
 Don't forget to re-implement the concerning API in your own project.

-   In order to migrate Portal, you need to migrate Axon.ivy, refer `Axon.ivy migration notes <https://developer.axonivy.com/doc/8.0/engine-guide/installation/upgrade.html>`__.
+   In order to migrate Portal, you need to migrate Axon Ivy, refer `Axon Ivy migration notes <https://developer.axonivy.com/doc/8.0/engine-guide/installation/upgrade.html>`__.
-   Changes in Axon.ivy could lead to problems if customer project is not migrated properly.
+   Changes in Axon Ivy could lead to problems if customer project is not migrated properly.

 In designer